freenas/freenas-docs/userguide/intro.rst

 * Disk type, rotation rate, and manufacturer information can be viewed on the :ref:`Disks` page.

-* The :guilabel:`Disable LDAP user/group cache` checkbox has been added to
+* The :guilabel:`Disable LDAP User/Group Cache` checkbox has been added to
   :menuselection:`Directory Services --> LDAP`.